 Once you’ve uploaded the file, you can find it in the list of training materials for the course on the Training Materials page.
 From here, you can manage the learning object settings or push to the CLOR by pressing the menu icon in the object’s row and selecting an option from the dropdown menu.

-– Before you upload an object from Google Drive into your Docebo platform, make sure that the Share settings for the object are set to Anyone with a link can view.
+Before uploading a file from Google Drive into your Docebo platform, make sure that the Share settings are set to Anyone with a link can view.
 To set this option, press the File button in Google Drive, then press Share from the dropdown menu.
-In the pop up box, select the Get Sharable Link option.
-Open the dropdown menu in the top of the box, then press More.
+In the pop-up box, select the Get Sharable Link option.
+Open the dropdown menu at the top of the box, then press More.
 Then, flag the option that Anyone with a link can view the object.
 When finished, press Done.

-– When a learner opens the learning object in his or her Docebo platform, the Google Drive learning object will automatically be marked as completed once the learning object is opened, regardless of the amount of time spent watching the object.
+When a learner opens the learning object in his or her Docebo platform, the Google Drive learning object is automatically marked as completed upon opening, regardless of the amount of time spent watching the object.

-– If try to de-activate the Google Drive app in your Docebo LMS after you’ve added Google Drive objects as learning objects within your courses, you will receive an error message directing you to first delete all of these learning objects in your Docebo platform before you disable the app.
+– If you wish to de-activate the Google Drive app in Docebo after you have added Google Drive objects as training materials within your courses, you have to delete all of the learning objects in your Docebo platform before disabling the app.

-– To ensure that your content is a supported file type for Docebo’s auto-tagging functionality, please review the list of supported content types here.
+– Make sure that your content is a supported file type for Docebo’s auto-tagging functionality by reviewing the list of supported content types here.